Certified Public Accountant Act

 If a CPA is subject to disciplinary proceedings, the matter shall be handled by the CPA Discipline Committee.

-If a CPA is reported for disciplinary action, the CPA Discipline Committee shall notify the CPA and order the latter to submit a response or appear before the Committee to provide a statement within 20 days from the day following service of the notification; if he or she fails to submit a response or appear before the Committee to provide a statement within that time period, a resolution may be adopted ex parte.
+If a CPA is reported for disciplinary action, the CPA Discipline Committee shall notify the CPA and order the latter to submit a response or appear before the Committee to provide a statement within 20 days from the day following service of the notification; if they fail to submit a response or appear before the Committee to provide a statement within that time period, a resolution may be adopted ex parte.

 A CPA who submits a response in accordance with the provisions of the preceding paragraph shall send a copy of the written response to the NFCPAA or the competent authority with the relevant jurisdiction (whichever one originally referred the matter for disciplinary action).